 What is cellulite?

-How common is cellulite?
+How common is this condition?

 Symptoms and Causes

-What are the causes of cellulite?
+What is the main cause of cellulite?

 Management and Treatment